 Chris Sell (Right)

 The Studio was instrumental in employing over 20 professional artists on a part-time and full-time basis; placements were established for Fine Art BA Honours and Post Graduate students as part of their course development.
-It offered mentoring, research and development to Fine Art PhD students and placements for international artists on study grants.
-It hosted exhibitions of BA Honours and Post Graduate students degree work as well as exhibitions of arts and craft professionals.
+It offered mentoring, research, and development to Fine Art PhD students and placements for international artists on study grants.
+It hosted exhibitions of BA Honours and Post Graduate students’ degree work as well as exhibitions of arts and craft professionals.

-Its success was recognised by the City of Sunderland who provided an industrial unit, at a peppercorn rent, to be used for the Studio’s continued development and daily practice until 1988, when it progressed to accommodate its band of artists in a 3 storey, 15,000 sq. ft. edifice in the city centre in 1991 where it remained until 2010.
-During this time, Hill sought ring-fenced funding to establish a post for a sculptor from 1 day per week to full-time and for a development worker to fundraise and increase the Studio’s visibility region and nationwide, and to realise its potential for existing and future ‘artists’.
+Its success was recognised by the City of Sunderland who provided an industrial unit, at a peppercorn rent, to be used for the Studio’s continued development and daily practice until 1988 when it progressed to accommodate its band of artists in a 3 storey, 15,000 sq. ft. edifice in the city centre in 1991 where it remained until 2010.
+During this time, Hill sought ring-fenced funding to establish a post for a sculptor from 1 day per week to full-time and for a development worker to fundraise and increase the Studio’s visibility region and nationwide and realise its potential for existing and future ‘artists’.
 Funding for the installation of a self-contained Printmaking and Ceramics facility followed, as was a fully equipped digital – imaging suite.

 A new programme of Research and Development was established at the Studio, aimed to encourage personal and group development and to realise their individual potential.
-Personal funding packages based on individual need were financed to enable people to visit exhibitions and places of interest throughout the UK.
-Hill would continue his practice alongside people on a daily basis and set about organising a series of exhibitions of the Studio’s work at numerous formal and informal venues including; Giant Fish and Jumbos at Sunderland Museum, and at The Laing Art Gallery, Newcastle.
+Personal funding packages based on individual needs were financed to enable people to visit exhibitions and places of interest throughout the UK.
+Hill would continue his practice alongside people daily and set about organising a series of exhibitions of the Studio’s work at numerous formal and informal venues including; Giant Fish and Jumbos at Sunderland Museum, and The Laing Art Gallery, Newcastle.
 This was followed a few years later by a major retrospective of the Studios’ work at the Northern Centre for Contemporary Art, Sunderland. (now the Northern Gallery of Contemporary Art).
 Further collaborative exhibitions would follow, including, shows in London; Oxford; Glasgow; and a symposium in Warsaw and Gdansk.
 The success and profile of the Studio were further highlighted when its work was represented as part of a major international art expo tour sponsored by IBM computers.
 The exhibition, “12“ featured in all of the 12 major E.U. cities.

 During his time with the Art Studio, Hill organised an exchange programme between the Studio and The Centre for Developmental Art, in Glasgow, who was inspired to create a studio facility for their members based upon the Art Studio model and his guidance and example helped in the initiation of 3 similar organisations in, North and South Tyneside and Newcastle on Tyne.
-Through his work with the Art Studio, Hill developed a close relationship with its chief Partners the Sunderland Health Authority (Teaching Primary Care Trusts), and City of Sunderland Social Services, (and later, Durham and Newcastle Health Authorities and Social Services, and various voluntary agencies) to fulfil and deliver on service-level contracts agreements (IPA’s), and an informal drop-in service for other user artists.
+Through his work with the Art Studio, Hill developed a close relationship with its chief Partners the Sunderland Health Authority (Teaching Primary Care Trusts), and City of Sunderland Social Services, (and later, Durham and Newcastle Health Authorities and Social Services, and various voluntary agencies) to fulfil and deliver on service-level contracts agreements (IPA’s), and informal drop-in service for other user artists.

 - The Baring Foundation